From dark mode to Art Deco, these are the trends you need to know about before your next website redesign.

 - Tips for what to avoid

-The first time I created a website, I used the Angelfire platform to make a page for my neighborhood babysitting services in the very early 2000s.
+The first time I created a website was in the early 2000s.
+I used the Angelfire platform to make a page for my neighborhood babysitting services.
 (What can I say?
 I had an entrepreneurial spirit and wanted my own funds to spend at the mall.)

-With millions of business websites online today, you can’t simply lean on templates to beat the competition.
-Let these top website design trends of 2020 inspire you to make your own site stand out from the crowd.
+With millions of business websites online today, you can’t simply lean on pre-made templates to beat the competition.
+Let these top website design trends of 2022 inspire you to make your own site stand out from the crowd.

 1. Whitespace galore